Zian-0427/Zian-0427.github.io/_pages/about.md

 I am now a Ph.D. student of <a href='https://www.cis.pku.edu.cn'>the School of Intelligence Science and Technology</a> of Peking University, advised by <a href='https://muhanzhang.github.io'>Prof. Muhan Zhang</a>.
 Our group's github page is <a href='https://github.com/GraphPKU'>GraphPKU</a>.

-My recent work focuses on geometric deep learning.
+My recent work is centered around geometric deep learning, particularly on the exploration of the theoretical expressiveness of geometric models and designing powerful models within this field.
 If you're also interested in related fields, welcome to contact me!